open-mmlab/mmsegmentation/docs/en/notes/faq.md

     gt_semantic_seg[gt_semantic_seg == 254] = 255
 ```

-Whether your dataset needs to use reduce\_ zero\_ Label, there are two types of situations:
+Whether your dataset needs to use `reduce_zero_label`, there are two types of situations:

 - On [Potsdam](https://github.com/open-mmlab/mmsegmentation/blob/1.x/docs/en/user_guides/2_dataset_prepare.md#isprs-potsdam) dataset, there are six classes: 0-Impervious surfaces, 1-Building, 2-Low vegetation, 3-Tree, 4-Car, 5-Clutter/background.
 However, this dataset provides two types of RGB labels, one with black pixels at the edges of the images, and the other without.
 For labels with black edges, in [dataset_converters.py](https://github.com/open-mmlab/mmsegmentation/blob/dev-1.x/tools/dataset_converters/potsdam.py), it converts the black edges to label 0, and the other labels are 1-Impervious surfaces, 2-Building, 3-Low vegetation, 4-Tree, 5-Car, 6-Clutter/background.
 Therefore, in the dataset config [potsdam.py](https://github.com/open-mmlab/mmsegmentation/blob/ff95416c3b5ce8d62b9289f743531398efce534f/mmseg/datasets/potsdam.py#L23) `reduce_zero_label=True`。 If you are using labels without black edges, then there are only class 0-5 in the mask label.
 At this point, you should use `reduce_zero_label=False`. `reduce_ zero_label` usage needs to be considered with your actual situation.
 - On a dataset with class 0 as the background class, if you need to separate the background from the rest of your classes ultimately then you do not need to use `reduce_zero_label`, which in the dataset config settings should be `reduce_zero_label=False`